eBay/accessibility-ruleset-runner/examples/chromeextension/README.md

 <li><b>Report Title:</b> A report title is helpful if a report will be created with the results.
 In some case, multiple views might be aggregated into a single report to help make the results more digestable.</li>
 </ul>

-A View is a set of webpages that all share certain characteristics.
+<b>View</b> - A View is a set of webpages that all share certain characteristics.
 For example, many companies have a search capability for items to purchase.
 A View might be defined based on this search results page including the following characteristics: H1 contains Laptop, at least 5 items appear in the search results section, the header/footer landmark are present, a nav for the breadcrumb and left navigation are present, etc.  Notice that a particular view may not have the same exact html code each time it is loaded.

+The Ruleset Runner Dialog has some default code to highlight the fact that some parameters values might change based on other parameter values.
+For instance, the report location might automatically be updated based on the Report Title or JIRA Project Name.

 #### Run Rulesets